Phase shift

 Speculative capital flight and price action have made it impossible to ignore: the ‘Geopolitical Speculative Bubble’ that started in February 2024 has burst.
 We are into a brave new pricing regime.

-This week’s Easter special EU LNG Chart Deck explores how a confluence of bearish factors (on both demand and supply sides) will prevent a convincingly bullish narrative from taking root throughout summer 2025 — or, indeed, for some time thereafter.
+This week’s Easter special Chart Deck explores how a confluence of bearish factors (on both demand and supply sides) will prevent a convincingly bullish narrative from taking root throughout summer 2025 — or, indeed, for some time thereafter.

 If you want to understand the significance of recent price action — and the reasons why the market won’t return to the insane highs of 2024 — this post is for you.